olegpreed/markdown-test/README.md

 # Oleg Aroyan :magic_wand: Frontend developer
 ![MyPhoto](https://i.ibb.co/5Fm1tFL/oleg.jpg) \
-*"I want to build my career in the sphere of Frontend Web-development \ and create modern and user-friendly websites and apps."-}{akeрб 1999*
+I want to build my career in the sphere of Frontend Web-development and create modern and user-friendly websites and apps.
 <!-- This content will not appear in the rendered Markdown -->
 > ### Skills
 |Name|Level|